 Heart & Lung: The Journal of Acute and Critical Care presents original, peer-reviewed articles on techniques, advances, investigations, and observations related to the care of patients with acute and critical illness and patients with chronic cardiac or pulmonary disorders.
 It is the official journal of AAHFN (the American Association of Heart Failure Nurses).
 Because health care and the health sciences are global and interdisciplinary, authors are encouraged to submit manuscripts that reflect these perspectives.
 The one-year Impact Factor is 1.320 and the five-year Impact Factor is 1.585.
 Heart & Lung publishes around 25 percent of submitted manuscripts and it is published bi-monthly.
 Traditional and open access options for publication are available.

 Q. What does being a journal editor mean to you and what do you find most rewarding about this role?

-Q. What are your biggest challenges as co-Editor-in-Chief of Journal of International Economics?
+Q. What are your biggest challenges as editor of Heart & Lung?
 How do you overcome these challenges and what extra support can Elsevier provide?